Lightweight Learning from Actuation-Space Demonstrations via Flow Matching for Whole-Body Soft Robotic Grasping: Sim-to-real Experiments

-The Rectified Flow policy was trained exclusively on cylindrical objects of $30$\,mm diameter.
-During evaluation, the same policy was applied to cylinders of 20\,mm (-33\%) and 40\,mm (+33\%) without retraining, and the SpiRob successfully completed the grasping tasks in all cases.
-These results demonstrate that the learned policy, combined with the robot’s embodied mechanical intelligence, enables robust adaptation to object size variations of approximately $\pm$33\%.
-Representative grasping results are shown in Fig.~\ref{fig:exp_overview}C.
+The Rectified Flow policy was trained exclusively on 30\,mm cylinders.
+During evaluation, the same policy was applied to diverse geometries without retraining: cylinders ranging from 20\,mm ($-33\%$) to 60\,mm ($+100\%$), as well as triangular, square, hexagonal, and star-shaped prisms.
+The SpiRob successfully completed all grasping tasks across these variations.
+These results demonstrate that the learned policy, combined with the robot's embodied mechanical intelligence, enables robust adaptation to both size variations ($-33\%$ to $+100\%$) and cross-shape generalization (Fig.~\ref{fig:exp_overview}C).